 - Paranoia: The mutant power Adrenaline Control allowed the user to boost their Strength to superhuman levels for a short period of time, at the cost of serious muscle damage afterwards.

-- Humans are capable of using only one-third of their muscles' potential strength (even when hyped up on steroids) due to a biological block.
+- Humans are only capable of using around 65% of their muscles' potential strength, with trained athletes potentially going as high as 80%.
 Only a few people have gone past this with even fewer reaching full potential.
 Every one of those situations was a life or death situation, when special hormones such as adrenaline are able to allow us to override the block, hence how people refer to this reaction as "fight-or-flight".
 The reason why this Defence Mechanism Superpower can only remain as a defence mechanism is because the stress reaction deprives other systems of energy, like for example digestion (hence Bring My Brown Pants) and the immune system (hence why chronically stressed people are more likely to get sick), and also because any amount of exertion above the one-third limit causes our muscles (and even tendons) to tear themselves from the bone, rip themselves apart, or even start to liquefy.
 Of course, the severity of the damage depends on the intensity of the stressor, how far beyond the limits one goes, and for how long.
 Oh, and in addition to that, ever punched a wall?
 Imagine that, but worse.
 If you hit something hard enough, you're gonna break your own bones and limbs, short-term.
 Kinda contradicts that point of being about to do things if you break yourself doing it.
 So evolution fixed the problem.

 - Certain hallucinogenic drugs such as PCP create this effect.
 This is where the stories of people on PCP being completely immune to pepper spray, fighting off a dozen cops at once, and not being stopped by gunshots come from.